itembank/mixed-mode/README.md

 ## mixed-mode

-Draw an item from a pool and swap its options each time.
+Draw an item from a pool and swap its options at the same time.

 Demonstration:
 https://op.calcuis.us